AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-41672 23734-->

-*  {{ site.data.var.ce }} now converts the timestamp in the export filename to the user’s timezone after a scheduled export.
-Previously, these values were not converted, and {{ site.data.var.ce }} displayed the UTC timestamp.
+*  Magento Open Source now converts the timestamp in the export filename to the user's timezone after a scheduled export.
+Previously, these values were not converted, and Magento Open Source displayed the UTC timestamp.

 <!--- MC-42330-->

-*  {{ site.data.var.ce }} no longer creates duplicate images in remote storage when the same CSV file is imported more than once.
+*  Magento Open Source no longer creates duplicate images in remote storage when the same CSV file is imported more than once.

 <!--- AC-1045-->